OUR ART ABOVE A QUEEN BED RECOMMENDATIONS

 “I felt an overwhelming need for color.
 I went to my room and found a discarded box of crayons, and began to draw… as if I was in a trance, the paintings were flowing out of me… and until this very day, I haven’t stopped.”

-Her art above a bed creates a new window in your home.
-As if through a window in a wall, a fresh green landscape, or an ancient Italian plaza, or a country home reveal themselves above your fireplace.
+Her art above your queen bed creates a new window in your home.
+As if through a window in a wall, a fresh green landscape, an ancient Italian plaza, or a country home reveal themselves above your fireplace.

 ALENA KRUTOGOLOVA